 To this day I have no idea why.
-I guess things were a little nutty – Ted was working even the day we flew out, I was scrubbing our place top to bottom for its inspection that same day, selling every last thing days before we left, etc. Somehow, that mundane but essential task got lost in the sauce, even though we’ve been flying budget for years and know the drill.
+I guess things were hectic – Ted was working even the day we flew out, I was scrubbing our place top to bottom for its inspection that same day, we were selling every last thing days before we left, etc. Somehow, that mundane but essential task got lost in the sauce, even though we’ve been flying budget for years and know the drill.

 As we excitedly checked in at Sydney airport to fly home after 1.5 years away, my stomach sank.
 The Jetstar employee informed us it would cost $1,400 in excess luggage fees to bring all of our current luggage back.

-Knowing that none of our possessions held the collective value of $1,400, we quickly gathered a few things to mail home, like a handmade quilt made by my Mom, and pitch the rest.
+Knowing that none of our possessions held the collective value of $1,400, we quickly gathered a few things to mail home, like a handmade quilt from my mother, and pitch the rest.
 There wasn’t much time to check in, get our asses through security, and board our flight, let alone stand around and contemplate what to keep.
 We scrambled through our bags, determining what we could part with (preferably heavy items), and what should be kept.

 BOOM! – my 4-month old soccer gear was tossed into the garbage can.
 CLANK! – perfectly good dress shoes smashed the tinny trash bin walls.
 PLOP! – went our beloved tent, sleeping bags, and a million other things I long to forget we ever disposed of in the overflowing pile.